antonio_andrade_long_bio.docx |

 The modest Andrade admits that “my ability to re-interpret songs might be a noteworthy skill.
 My perspective as an entertainer leads me to cover songs in which I find a character that speaks to me.
 I become that character when I act out the song.
 I believe the words when I say them.”

-That talent shines in Lucky in Love, consisting of all covers except the title song.
+That talent shines in his sixth album, Lucky in Love, released in May 2020 and consisting of all covers except the title song.
+It peaked at #34 on the Folk Alliance International Folk Chart.
 His third album since he retired from his professional career in 2014, its eleven songs span seven decades of music history from writers as diverse as Gregg Allman, Karla Bonoff, and Tom Waits.
 The root of this project comes from Antonio’s dramatic interpretation of “Ask A Man,” by his friend, Robert Bobby, upon the singer-writer’s untimely passing in 2018.
 Robert’s death was among several losses in Antonio’s year.
 By the start of 2019 Antonio had recorded nine more covers of songs that have been part of his live sets through the years.
 Almost all of them are about love or loss.
 Antonio had an idea from a decade ago, a song almost completed, that would be the perfect song to tie everything together.
 Antonio and “Steel Rails” composer Branscomb finished it together.
 “Lucky In Love” became the title track.

 Derek Euston engineered this, his 4th album with Andrade and provided bass and guitar parts on Lucky in Love.
 Mark Stuart (of Stacey Earle and Mark Stuart) returned for his third recording with Andrade.
 Stuart, whose bio includes touring and recording with Steve Earle, Freddie Fender, Joan Baez, and Steve Forbert, plays assorted guitar parts on six songs.
 The old-time influenced sound of Ordinary Elephant, Crystal Hariu-Damore and Pete Damore, brings a powerful dynamic to the two oldest songs on the record.